jvermeir/ShoppingList/log.md

 Based on the kotlin/spring-boot tutorial, I've added a category table and REST endpoints to add and list categories.
 There's also a sort of datamodel in apps/shop-api/doc.

-It turns out that table names in `@Table` annotations are case sensitive, so you should use
+It turns out that table names in `@Table` annotations are case-sensitive, so you should use

 ```
 @Table("CATEGORIES")